Lonzo & LaVar Ball Release New $495 ZO2 Shoe & Fans Are Freaking Out Over The Price

 Who does Lonzo Ball think he is?!?
-The UCLA hoops star isn’t even a big leaguer yet and he and his dad LaVar have just released a Big Baller Brand shoe that costs a whopping $495.
+The former UCLA hoops star isn’t even a big leaguer yet and he and his dad LaVar have just released a Big Baller Brand shoe that costs a whopping $495.
 Needless to say, basketball fans are pissed at the nerve of these two.

 What that WHAT?
-Lonzo Ball hasn’t even made it to the NBA yet and already the controversial collegiate player has come out with his own line of signature sneakers.
+Lonzo Ball hasn’t even made it to the NBA yet and already the controversial ex collegiate player has come out with his own line of signature sneakers.
 After his dad LaVar got shot down by Nike, Addias, Under Armour and other companies by demanding a $1 billion shoe deal for Lonzo, 19, and his other two baller brothers LaMelo, 15, and L’Angelo, 18, they’ve come out with their own shoe under Lavar’s Big Baller Brand and the generic looking sneakers are going for $495 a pair!

 If you think that’s outrageous, you’re not alone as the Twittersphere freaked out that LaVar and Lonzo had the nerve to charge such an expensive price for a pair of shoes by someone who doesn’t even have an NCAA championship under his belt.
 Not even the great Michael Jordan charged that much when his signature Nike’s came out in 1985.
 Back then, the Air Jordan I’s went for $64.00.
 As ESPN Scores & Stats points out, adjusted for inflation that would be $147 today.
 LaVar wants a price for the ZO2’s to be 336% higher in cost than the Great One’s shoe!